 Best Metal Dog Playpen

-The ever popular Midwest portable doggie playpens have been around for over 90 years and they are well-known in the dog show and breeder worlds for their dependability.
+The ever popular Midwest portable doggie pen has been around for over 90 years.
+They are well-known in the dog show and breeder worlds for their dependability.

 5 Available Heights